 It’s been a really productive week, despite a bit of a knock-back.
-As you might know, I’m Chair of the Adur and Worthing Green Spaces Partnership.
-We’ve just found out that our first proper funding application wasn’t successful, which is very disappointing.
+I’m Chair of the Adur and Worthing Green Spaces Partnership and we’ve just found out that our first proper funding application wasn’t successful.
 The three funding priorities were discussed across several meetings to confirm agreement.
 Firstly, groups identified their essential volunteer training needs so they can undertake their conservation work safely and successfully.
 Secondly, we want to create a website so we can communicate more effectively outside of meetings.
 Lastly, was a desire to inspire more ‘Friends of’ groups locally and increase volunteer numbers and partnerships for existing members.

 Feedback on the application from our group members was positive and due to the extent of the impact we expected to achieve, we felt in a strong position.
 It was not to be, unfortunately the funders were focussed on funding the tree-planting and other green space improvement projects directly, not supporting the background needs of the volunteers themselves.
 This wasn’t stated in their criteria and so we find ourselves applying to another funder, our training plans on hold until this future decision is made in approximately three months.
 This is my job for the weekend, so at least at our next meeting, I can say there’s still hope for progress, albeit little stalled.